uchicagotechteam/TechTeam-Chicago-Project/README.md

 # TechTeam-Chicago-Project
-> Mobile app for Chicago Department Health
+> Mobile app for Chicago Department Health built with Ionic 3

 re-clone the repo